meridian-analytics/spec-cluster/packages/spec-cluster/README.md

 - `image`: Renders as an image.
 - `dot`: Renders as dots.

-This allows for a feature where the user can toggle between a point visualisation or a spectrogram image visualisation on the UI in a single demo.
+This allows for a feature where the user can toggle between a shape visualisation or a spectrogram image visualisation on the UI in a single demo.

 #### `Context`
 ```typescript